JoshuaNeto-TheKnight/TerminalRPG/README.md

 - Guard system
 - Rewards (money/items/etcetera)

-# Kept you waiting huh?
-I've been quite inactive as I have been practically been incapacitated by the responsibilities of life and no computer at all.
-Its been quite rough for me but why cares, you're here to see the code.
-I will be in a bit of a slow pace but hopefully I can do more stuff.
+# Status update
+I really underestimated the scope but I'm back with my machine reeady to go, soon enough there will be some updates!